2024 Work is Completed. More to Come in 2025!

 Thanks to a $12,000 grant from ConocoPhillips Alaska, we are investing in the engineering and design work to prepare for larger projects in 2025 and beyond.
 We expect work on the Williwaw Lakes Trail to be our first priority in 2025, and improvements to the Lost Cabin/Wolverine Bowl trails (between the Basher and Prospect Heights trailheads in 2026.
 With 280 miles of trail in Chugach State Park and very little State of Alaska funding for maintenance or improvements, we have many possible projects!

-A Productive 2023 and More to Come in 2024
+A Productive 2023

 The big project for 2023 – rebuilding the second half of the South Fork of Eagle River Trail – was completed in a single summer despite Mother Nature throwing a lot of wind, rain, and snow at the trail crew.
 The three-mile section of trail now either bypasses previously muddy areas by heading to nearby high ground or crosses the muck on hefty wood planks.
 Kudos to the Alaska Trails crew for pushing this through to completion!